 Award Type: Single Year.
 Previous recipients are encouraged to re-apply in consecutive years.

-- Reside in Allegheny, Washington or Westmoreland Counties of Pennsylvania.
+- Reside in Allegheny County, Washington or Westmoreland Counties of Pennsylvania.

 - Have an autism spectrum disorder diagnosis which requires substantial or very substantial support.
 Psychiatric evaluation with diagnosis is required.

 - Plan to attend an experience or learning opportunity during the summer (6/1-8/31) at a registered nonprofit (501c3) organization such as therapeutic riding, art lessons/therapy, music lessons/therapy, summer camp(s) of all types, respite or other activity deemed appropriate by the Scholarship Advisory Committee.

 - Be aged 25 years or younger.

 - Complete the essay section of the application.